 We will agree a date with you to fit your Smart PAYG Meter and send you a Welcome Letter.
 If, when we come to fit your meter, we find your Property is not suitable for a Smart PAYG Meter or for Smart Pay As You Go we will cancel the changes we agreed as shown in your Welcome Letter and switch you back to your previous payment method.
 If you currently have a prepayment meter and have agreed a fixed term tariff with us we will also need to move you back to your old tariff.
 We will write to you confirming this within 14 days.

 The standing charge for Smart Pay As You Go is lower than it is for most other payment methods.
 If you change to another payment method, or we have to move you back to your previous payment method, your standing charge may increase.
-Your Confirmation Letter or Welcome Letter will tell you more about this.
+Your Welcome Letter will tell you more about this.

 After we have fitted your Smart PAYG Meter, you will be sent a final bill or statement of account for your previous payment method.
 You must pay any amount outstanding within 14 days unless we have agreed a payment plan with you.
 If the amount remains outstanding after 28 days we will collect it from your Smart PAYG Meter in daily instalments at around midnight each day.
 We will write and confirm this and tell you how much we will collect before we take the first instalment.

-You can top up your Smart PAYG Meter in various ways: your Welcome Pack will provide full information.
+You can top up your Smart PAYG Meter in various ways: your Welcome Letter will provide full information.
 If you top up at a retail outlet you will be provided with a voucher code on your receipt.
 You need to contact us, either online or by telephone, to give us this code so we can top up your meter.
 You must keep your voucher code safe until you do this; if you lose it we will not be able to top up your meter and the code cannot be reissued; it will be the same as if you lost cash.